struckbylightning/Notepad/_posts/2018-05-08-custom-lightning-action-regain-power-and-never-miss-the-on-click-javascript-button-again.md

 I know despite of what Salesforce says [here](https://developer.salesforce.com/blogs/developer-relations/2016/10/your-new-life-with-lightning-actions-smart-fast-and-mobile.html) to [Break Up with JavaScript Buttons and Embrace Lightning](https://developer.salesforce.com/blogs/developer-relations/?p=157981&preview=true) and suggests the [First Steps: to replace JavaScript Buttons](https://developer.salesforce.com/blogs/developer-relations/2016/09/take-the-first-steps-ways-you-can-replace-javascript-buttons.html)
 -[with Lightning Actions( because they are Smart, Fast, and Mobile](https://developer.salesforce.com/blogs/developer-relations/2016/10/your-new-life-with-lightning-actions-smart-fast-and-mobile.html), we all still continue to miss our mighty old friends(On-Click Javascript buttons) when we run into situations highlighted below when despite of all suggested we are still unsure of the way out,

+[Update] Do checkout the new Lightning Transition Toolkit here https://partners.salesforce.com/partnerNews?id=a033A00000GVxZXQA1

 #### To do following currently hurts as there\`s no straightforward to perform the below listed seemingly simple tasks,

 - Button with simple 'Are you sure?' confirm box.